valentinvogt/npde-summary/src/chapters/11.typ

   "Forward difference quotient" quad frac(partial f, partial x)   &approx frac(f (x_0 + h) - f (x_0), h) $
 ]

-Then we construct a solution by time stepping: given
+Then we construct a solution by time-stepping: given
 $u (x , t_k)$ we compute $u (x , t_(k + 1))$ by using some Runge--Kutta
 integrator.